 Scientists Urge EPA to Ban Glyphosate

-Lawsuit Alleges Roundup Caused Cancer in Farm Worker
+Lawsuit Alleges Roundup Caused Bone Cancer in Farm Worker

-A former California field worker has filed a federal lawsuit against Monsanto alleging that Roundup caused her to develop cancer after exposure to the herbicide.
-Plaintiff Enrique Rubio sprayed Roundup on crops in California, Oregon and Texas from 1986 to 1995, and was subsequently diagnosed with bone cancer at 38 years old.
-Click here to learn more.
+According to the lawsuit, plaintiff Enrique Rubio sprayed Roundup on crops in California, Oregon, and Texas from 1986 to 1995, and was subsequently diagnosed with non-Hodgkin’s lymphoma at 38 years old.

 Wrongful Death Lawsuit Filed Against Monsanto in California